gr4capstone/AutomaticTicketAssignment/README.md

 ### By:- <br>1) Sunaal Dua<br>2) Manoj Mariappan<br>3) Gourab Goswami<br><br><a target="_blank" href="https://github.com/gr4capstone/AutomaticTicketAssignment/blob/main/final%20report%20group4.pdf">(Download project report from here)</a>

 ### Greetings!
 Please read the following to understand the directory structure:
-You will find a folder named <b>capstone</b> and <b>final report group 4.pdf</b>. <br>'Capstone' is the root folder of the code that contains all the jupyter notebooks.
+You will find a folder named <b>capstone</b>.<br>'Capstone' is the root folder of the code that contains all the jupyter notebooks.
 We have 6 parts for the project.
 All the noteooks are well documented and easy to follow.
 We recommend you to start the project in the order mentioned below.
 Lets get started:<br><br>
 <b>1) M1(part1) - Preprocessing and Visualization.ipynb</b><br>
 Start with this notebook.
 This is milestone-1 part-1.
 It contains all the Visualisations, Data Pre-processing and Exploration.<br><br>